Why You Should Reconsider Your Iron Supplement

 What to Do Instead

-If you’re struggling with low iron levels, focus on foods that support your body’s natural ability to use and manage iron:
+If you’re struggling with low iron levels, focus on foods that support your body’s natural ability to use and regulate iron:

-• Grass-fed liver: A rich source of bioavailable iron, copper, and vitamin A. Copper and vitamin A work together to help your body release stored iron and use it effectively.
+A rich source of bioavailable iron, copper, and vitamin A. Copper and vitamin A work together to help release stored iron and make it usable.

-• Eggs: Provide heme iron (easier for the body to absorb) and important cofactors like choline, which supports liver function and iron recycling.
+Provide heme iron and important cofactors like choline, which supports liver function and iron recycling.

-• Leafy greens: Contain non-heme iron and magnesium, which supports enzymatic processes in the iron recycling system.
+Contain non-heme iron and magnesium, which supports enzymatic processes involved in iron metabolism.
 Pair with vitamin C for better absorption.

-• Oysters: Packed with bioavailable zinc and copper, which are essential for supporting iron recycling and reducing oxidative stress.
+High in bioavailable zinc and copper, both essential for iron recycling and reducing oxidative stress.

-• Bee pollen: A natural source of copper and other trace minerals that help regulate iron metabolism.
+A natural source of copper and trace minerals that help regulate iron metabolism.

-These foods not only provide iron but also the nutrients your body needs to move it to the right places, ensuring efficient recycling and minimizing the risk of iron overload.
+These foods provide not just iron, but the nutrients your body needs to move iron to the right places, supporting efficient recycling and reducing the risk of overload.

 A Note on Pregnancy and Iron